stas-prokopiev/local_simple_database/README.rst

 1) **float_max_seconds_per_file_operation=0.01**

     | This variable is necessary for multiprocessing safe work.
-    | It setting time in which DB file accessed by process can't be accessed by any other process.
+    | It setting time in which LSD file accessed by process can't be accessed by any other process.
     |    By default, it is set to 10 ms for simple database and 20 ms for dict database.
     | If you use operations which from accessing value till setting new value needs more time, you are more than welcome to increase it.
     | You can set it to 0.0 if you are not using threads-processes and want the maximum speed.